Roguelike-Celebration/azure-mud/README.md

 3. Finally, you need to actually deploy the backend code before everything will work.
 You have three main options (below), but after doing this you should have a working app!

+**WARNING**: The project currently (as of 7/27/2021) has a dependency on Twilio Programmable Video, but we have not yet automated deployment or included setup instructions.
+The short version is your Function App will need valid Application Settings with keys `TWILIO_ACCOUNT_SID`, `TWILIO_API_KEY`, and `TWILIO_API_SECRET`, but while we're barrelling towards Roguelike Celebration 2021, third-party users of azure-mud should consider videochat unstable and a work-in-progress.
 #### Deploying new Changes via GitHub Actions

 By default, every time code is merged into the `main` branch in this repo, both the frontend and backend are deployed.
 It's very little work to configure this same behavior on your GitHub fork of this project: